GoogleCloudPlatform/opentelemetry-operations-js/MIGRATION.md

 * **Standardization:** Aligns your application with the industry-standard OTLP protocol.
 * **Google Managed Prometheus (GMP) Cost Savings:** Standard OTLP metrics are ingested into GMP, offering a highly scalable and cost-effective monitoring solution (~20x cheaper ingestion cost than legacy Cloud Monitoring API ingestion).
-* **Future-proofing:** The legacy Google Cloud Monitoring exporter is deprecated and will be archived after September 30th, 2026.
+* **Future-proofing:** The legacy Google Cloud Monitoring exporter is deprecated and will be archived after October 30th, 2026.
 Migrating now ensures your monitoring pipeline remains supported.

 ### Migration Strategies